Sources and movement of heat within planets

 The general term for the heat imparted to a planetary body by the processes of its formation and differentiation.
 It has two major components:

 - Accretional heat: Addressed in previous lecture, this is the heat generated by the conversion of the kinetic energy of impacting bodies to thermal energy.
+It is concentrated at the surface.

 - Gravitational release: The gravitational potential of dense materials is converted to heat during differentiation.
 As iron, for example, "falls" to the center of the differentiating body, its movement gives rise to friction that releases heat according to the formula: